Wavephoria/WanderingLegends/README.md

 - My main project is Wandering Legends <br>
   Which is a text-based adventure game, it was first programmed on console (AdventureGame here on github) but then transferred to make use of MVC

+# Updates
+-
+# Planned things to do
+-

+# Future ideas
+-